22FAUNO-SA-Team-1/ClassProjectDocuments/SecurityRequirements.md

 [Section 15](https://www.keycloak.org/docs/latest/server_admin/index.html#mitigating-security-threats) is dedicated entirely to mitigating security threats.
 There are a wide variety of security options available to users of Keycloak many of which are not turned on by default.
 Some of these features include: Brute force detection, Clickjack prevention, SSL/HTTPS requirements, and default PBKDF2 password hashing.

-Keycloak also has documentation specifically focusing on securing the clients and service being integrated with Keycloak.
+Keycloak also has documentation specifically focusing on securing the clients and services being integrated with Keycloak.

 [Securing Applications and Services Guide](https://www.keycloak.org/docs/latest/securing_apps/index.html)